 How to Determine Which Performance Marketing Channels Work Best

 As with any campaign, finding the performance marketing channel that works best for your audience requires some advance research and trial and error.
-Performance marketing allows you to test platforms affordably, at least.
-“The feedback loop between when you start to spend and when you realize it’s working is a lot shorter,” Shnaides says.
+Performance marketing allows you to test platforms affordably, at least, and once you dial in on what works, you’ll want to double down on those efforts.
+Follow these steps to start your quest for choosing the right channels:

 - Find your target audience: Next, do diligent research to determine where you’re most likely to find your target audience.